cortexml/Harvard-Paper/README.md

 Cited in both House and Senate testimonies, caused Center for Medicare & Medicaid (CMS) to conduct an emergency review and revision of insurance companies' risk corridor data.

-Launched HoneyInsured.com, a health insurance recommendation engine with 5-min enrollment.
-Story about the Authors and source code available [here](https://github.com/cortexml/HoneyInsured-Front).

 Thanks for reading me! :)